knguyenOS/College-Apartment-Network-Design/README.md

   - Total estimated project cost: **$120,000+**, with detailed line items for each network component.

 # Walk-through
 This project required a significant amount of time and effort to not only draft the initial layout but also to structure the entire network to work cohesively.
-It pushed me to think more deeply about scaling the design, estimating WAP coverage, and ensuring efficient device placement.
-Throughout the process, I encountered several challenges that led to frustration and restless nights—but those same moments helped me grow and learn far more about practical network design.
+It pushed me to think more about scaling the design, estimating WAP coverage, and ensuring efficient device placement.
+Throughout the process, I encountered several challenges that led to frustration and restless nights, but those same moments helped me grow and learn far more about practical network design.

-> This was my **largest and most comprehensive project** to date, involving hands-on work with **DHCP, VLANs, server racks, and disaster recovery planning**.
+> For reference, this is my **largest and most comprehensive project** to date, involving hands-on work with **desigining, configuring, and setting up server rack configuration**.

 ## The Initial Design
 <p align="center">
   <img src="/Diagrams/PT_Initial_Layout.png" alt="Initial logical network draft" height="700"><br>
-  <em>While this version reflected my initial vision, it became overly inefficient and tedious to manage—so I scrapped it and started fresh.</em>
+  <em>This version reflected my initial vision but quickly became overly inefficient and tedious to manage.</em>
 </p>

 ## Final Draft
 <p align="center">
   <img src="/Diagrams/PTLayout.png" alt="Final logical network"><br>
-  <em>This cleaner, scaled-down version significantly reduced the complexity of managing and configuring switches.</em>
+  <em>This scaled-down version significantly reduced the complexity of managing and configuring multiple devices.</em>
 </p>

 ## DHCP and VLAN Configuration
 <p align="center">
   <img src="/Diagrams/DHCP-Configuration.png" alt="DHCP Configuration" height="600"><br>
-  <em>Understanding and configuring VLANs on the DHCP server and switches took hours of research and testing</em>
+  <em>Configuring VLANs on the DHCP server and switches took many hours of errors and troubleshooting</em>
 </p>

 # Robust Hardware Configuration